bmrf/tron/README.md

 3. **email_report**: Send an email report with the log file attached when Tron is finished.
 Requires you to specify your SMTP settings in `\resources\stage_7_wrap-up\email_report\SwithMailSettings.xml`

 4. **upload debug logs**: Upload 'tron.log' and the system GUID dump (list of all installed program GUIDs) and Metro app list dump to the Tron developer (vocatus).
 Please use this option if possible, log files are extremely helpful in developing Tron!
 NOTE: `tron.log` can contain personal information like names of files on the system, the computer name, user name, etc, so if you're concerned about this please look through a Tron log first to understand what will be sent.
 I don't care what files are on random systems on the Internet, but just something to be aware of

+5. **Remove Malwarebytes**: Automatically remove the Malwarebytes installation.
+Use the `-pmb` switch to skip this and leave it on the system

 ## STAGE 8: Custom Scripts